A teacher teaching a classroom of students

 Bursaries

-A tax-free pre-service bursary of up to £31,000* is available for initial teacher education trainees studying the Certificate in Education, Professional and Postgraduate Certificate in Education and Postgraduate Diploma in Education who choose to teach the following subjects:
+A tax-free pre-service bursary of up to £31,000* is available for initial teacher education trainees studying the Certificate in Education, who choose to teach the following subjects:

 • Mathematics - £31,000